 - Can you tell us how an employee can make most while working in a global company like us?

 The opportunities are boundless.
 I think the best advice I can give is to look for and to embrace the opportunities.
-We are certainly a large company – in fact Fortune #17 Global Company!
-The eco-system of a large company can be either stifling or invigorating.
+We are certainly a large company and the eco-system of a large company can be either stifling or invigorating.
 I am happy to say that at UnitedHealth Group, our size and scale is a huge asset to us, both at an Enterprise level and at the level of individuals.
 While we are a large company, we work in small and focused teams.
 We have strong bonds with our co-workers.
 We have clear direction on what we are doing and, most importantly, why we are doing it.
 At the same time we have such a rich and diverse set of resources available to us in the company.
 We have only to look around or ask, and any expertise we need can be available.
 The opportunities to interact, collaborate and learn are everywhere.
 All we as individuals need to do is to take advantage of them.

 - Tell us what it takes to work on a global team and how we use technology to support communication within teams?